Tiedexer Straße 16 , Einbeck

 Colorful gems in the form of wooden fan rosettes richly embellish the facade of the three-story half-timbered house at Tiedexer Straße 16 in Einbeck, Germany.

-A fan rosette was one of the decorative wood carvings of the Weser Renaissance during the early 1530s in Lower Saxony.
+A fan rosette was one of the decorative wood carvings of the Weser Renaissance, dating back to the early 1530s in Lower Saxony.
 It has sections that resemble a fan.
 Aside from the semi-circular shape, there is also a quarter circle.

 One or two circular arches surround a fan rosette.
 These arches are either a wooden braided ribbon called a dew ribbon or a wooden strip.
 The center of a fan rosette has a semi-circular bead.